jbu313mlb92ome8w/meshcli_batch.sh/README.md

 ### Background
 I could not get the flasher or config web apps to work using the Chromimium borwser.
 Instead I had to confiure my nodes manually over serial.
-<sup>I think they didn't work because they require google and that is blocked on my network.<sup>
+- <sub>I think they didn't work because they require google and that is blocked on my network.
+Those apps spam them bad.<sub>

 ## Usage
 #### place meshcli_batch.sh and all needed files in the same directory.